drbean/edit/tsailin/2019APBR_english_proofing.md

 (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Jacobides, MacDuffie, and Tae 2016).
-To sustain an advantage in the production network, contract manufacturers rely upon continuing to create sufficient added value in the existing market through the engagement of different innovation practices of their business model, including product innovation, process innovation, and marketing innovation (Kuo and Minshall 2010; Chu 2009;
+To sustain an advantage in the production network, contract manufacturers rely upon continuing to create sufficient added value in the existing market through the engagement of the different innovation practices of their business model, including product innovation, process innovation, and marketing innovation (Kuo and Minshall 2010; Chu 2009;
 Hobday 1998; Matthyssens, Vandenbempt, and Weyns 2009).
 Furthermore,